 Phone: (904) 825-1000

-St. Augustine is a short ride south on AIA from the Jacksonville Beaches and is a great day trip.
+St. Augustine is the Nation's Oldest City.
+Just a short ride south on AIA from Jacksonville Beach, this historic city and is a great day trip.
 It is even close enough to drive down for dinner or a brunch.
-The city’s wide variety of restaurants appeal to many tastes.
+The city’s many historic buildings and locations, and wide variety of restaurants and shops appeal to many tastes.

 St. Augustine, Florida